Square (financial services): Services

-The firm generates revenue from selling services to businesses, including subscription-based products such as Customer Engagement, Square Payroll, and Square Register.

-Square Payroll charges sellers a monthly fee of $20 plus $5 for each employee paid.
+Square provides sellers with e-Commerce and inventory capabilities, and also allows sellers to manage customer appointments.
+Square Payroll allows small business owners to process payroll.
+The product is available in the United States.
+It automatically handles withholding, payments, and tax filings.
+As of 2015, Square Payroll charges sellers a monthly fee of $20 plus $5 for each employee paid.

-Square offers virtual and pysical gift cards.
+Square offers virtual and physical gift cards.
 A QR code is scanned to use the funds.

-Square Market enables businesses to accept online payments.

-Square Capital offers financing to merchants using Square.
+Square Market, launched in 2013, enables businesses to accept online payments.
+Square Capital offers banking services and loan financing to merchants using Square.
 An online booking tool allows small businesses to accept appointments on their website, but does not accept restaurant reservations.

-Square Payroll allows small business owners to process payroll.
-The product is available in all 50 states + DC.
-It automatically handles withholding, payments, and tax filings.

 Merchants can develop custom interfaces for the platform, via an application programming interface.

-Square Financial Services offers other financial services.

 Firearms

 Square does not support firearms-related transactions.
-The company denied that this move was related to the debate over gun control.
+The company denied that this move was related to the debate over gun control in the United States.

 Controversies

 In June 2019, The Wall Street Journal reported that Square inadvertently sent transaction receipts to the wrong email address, leading to adverse consequences such as outing one woman's impending divorce.

 A Canadian food truck which sold Cuban coffee faced a loss of C$14,000 because transactions were processed through a Canadian subsidiary of Chase Manhattan Bank, contracted by Square to handle its Canadian accounts.
 As the parent company is governed by US laws, the bank would have been subject with charges of trafficking in prohibited Cuban goods if it had processed the fund transactions.

-Square marks certain merchants as high risk, a designation that can come suddenly and without warning.
+Square marks certain merchants as high risk, a designation that can come suddenly and without warning, and can result in a merchants account being terminated without explanation.
 Merchants classified as risky can have 20-30% of their funds withheld to handle chargebacks and disputes.
 Square received criticism from affected merchants due to the opaque nature of the process, its suddenness, and difficulties in appealing the designation.